 You often can find scented pine cones for sale at grocery and craft stores during the fall and winter, but it's very quick and easy to make your own at home.
 Plus, if you forage for your own pine cones, this project is virtually free (unless you need to purchase essential oil).
 Once you have your scented pine cones, there are numerous ways to use them.
 For instance, you can work them into garlands or wreaths, or you can simply place them on the mantel.
 They also make great seasonal gifts.

 - Cookie sheet

-The only downside of collecting your pine cones from outside is that they're more likely to be dirty, sappy, or have little bugs hiding inside.
-But don't let that deter you!
-It's pretty easy to clean them.
+The only downside to collecting pine cones from outside is they're likely to have dirt, sap, or even small bugs on them.
+But don't let that deter you.
+It's easy to clean them.

-Simply give them a good rinse in the sink and place them on a foil lined cookie sheet.
-Don't use dish soap; the scent will linger and mess with the essential oils you're going to add on later.
+Simply give the pine cones a good rinse in the sink.
+Don't use dish soap, as the scent can linger and interfere with the essential oils you're going to add later.

 Then, place the pine cones on a foil-lined cookie sheet.
 Bake them at a low heat (roughly 200 degrees Fahrenheit) for about an hour.
 Baking works to preserve the pine cones.
 Keep an eye on them throughout the entire baking process.
 (While burning isn't likely, turn off the oven immediately if you see the pine cones start to burn.)
 Finally, remove them from the oven, and wait for them to cool before proceeding to the next step.

 Apply Essential Oil

 To scent your pine cones, choose any essential oils that you like.
 While many people prefer to use cinnamon because it's associated with the fall and winter months, other good options include citrus, vanilla, peppermint, and even pine essential oils.
 You can apply just one type of oil, or you can mix and match.
 For instance, cinnamon and vanilla blend together to form a pleasant, warming aroma.